 Check out the weekly column from QEDC to learn about events at Queens Theatre, Queens Museum, Queensboro Dance Festival, Jamaica Center for Learning and the Arts, Lewis Latimer House, Langston Hughes Library, Queens Farm, Queens Botanical Garden and so many more!

-This 6-week music education program will invite a prestigious line-up of teaching artists, who currently lead the scene of jazz on the Trumpet.
-Students ages 8-12 can enroll in a single class* or commit to the full course.
-The class meets on Fridays at 3:30 pm, starting on October 6th.
+This 8-week music education program will invite a prestigious line-up of teaching artists, who currently lead the scene of jazz on the Trumpet.
+Students ages 8-14 (3th – 8th Grades) can enroll in a single class or commit to the full course.
+The class meets on Saturdays at 10:00 am for beginners (has never received a trumpet lesson before) and at 11:00 am for intermediate level (has a basic knowledge of embouchure, fingering, and notes), starting on March 23.

-The program is designed for beginners and trumpets will be provided.
-Students who reside in Corona (11368) will receive a discount on their registration.
+The program is designed for beginners with no previous experience and for intermediate students who have received some trumpet lessons in the past.
+Trumpets will be provided for all students if needed.
+Students who reside in Corona (11368), Elmhurst (11373), and East Elmhurst (11369) will receive a discount on their registration.

 Full course registration $75 / Single Lesson $15

-Corona Student full course registration $35 / Single lesson $5 (Student must show proof of residence).
+Corona and Elmhurst Student full course registration $35 / Single lesson $5 (Student must show proof of residence).

-Programa de Trompeta (6 de octubre – 10 de noviembre)
+Programa de Trompeta (23 de marzo al 11 de mayo)

-Este programa de seis semanas en educación musical invita a una nómina de prestigiosos instructores, quienes actualmente lideran la escena del jazz en la trompeta.
-Estudiantes entre 8 y 12 años pueden inscribirse a una sola clase* ó al curso completo.
-La clase se reúne los viernes a las 3:30pm, comenzando el 6 de octubre.
-El programa está diseñado para principiantes y se proveerán las trompetas.
-Los estudiantes que viven en Corona (11368) recibirán un subsidio para cubrir parte de la inscripción.
+Este programa de 8 semanas en educación musical invita a una nómina de prestigiosos instructores, quienes actualmente lideran la escena del jazz en la trompeta.
+Estudiantes entre 8 y 14 años (3ro – 8vo Grado) pueden inscribirse a una sola clase ó al curso completo.
+La clase se reúne los sábados a las 10:00 am para principiantes y a las 11 am para avanzados, comenzando el 23 de marzo.
+El programa está diseñado para principiantes sin ninguna experiencia previa y para nivel intermedio, para quienes han tomado clases anteriormente.
+Las trompetas serán proporcionadas.
+Los estudiantes que viven en Corona (11368), East Elmhurst (11369) y Elmhurst (11373) recibirán un subsidio para cubrir parte de la inscripción.

 Inscripción al curso completo $75 / Clase única $15

-Estudiante de Corona – Inscripción curso completo $35 / Clase única $5 (Debe presentar prueba de residencia).
+Estudiantes de Corona y Elmhurst – Inscripción curso completo $35 / Clase única $5 (Debe presentar prueba de residencia).

-In the legacy of Louis Armstrong, arts organizations working with young people and adults impacted by the criminal justice system will gather for a day of conversation and fellowship.
-Sign up for the newsletter to be notified about future details.
+In the legacy of Louis Armstrong, arts organizations working with young people and adults impacted by the criminal justice system gathered for an in-person day of conversation and fellowship, part of an ongoing series of justice arts conversations in partnership with New Yorkers for Culture and the Arts.
+Interested in being involved?
+Contact the museum at info@louisarmstronghouse.org and check out this spreadsheet to learn more.
+You can also Sign up for the newsletter to be notified about future details.
+We are also proud to support the advocacy to include the Department of Justice in the White House and NEA’s “whole-of-government” approach to the arts.

 Neighborhood Housing Services of Queens